Alb-O/pandox/crates/pandox-web/README.md

 ```

 ## Dependencies
-This crate will only be included in the web build, so you should add all web specific dependencies to this crate's [Cargo.toml](../Cargo.toml) file instead of the shared [ui](../ui/Cargo.toml) crate.
+This crate only compiles for the web build, so platform-specific deps belong in this crate's [Cargo.toml](../Cargo.toml) instead of the shared [pandox-ui](../pandox-ui/Cargo.toml) crate.

 ### Serving Your Web App